cettia/asity/1.0.0/index.md

 <h1>Asity</h1>
 <h4 class="subheader">Build I/O framework-agnostic applications on the JVM</h4>

-Asity is a lightweight abstraction layer for I/O frameworks which is designed to build applications that can run on any full-stack framework, any micro framework or any raw server on the JVM.
+Asity is a lightweight abstraction layer for I/O frameworks which is designed to build applications that can run on any full-stack framework, any micro framework and any raw server on the JVM.

 An Asity application can handle the following resources: